Linguistics & Literature

 |Secondary School Teachers, Except Special and Career/Technical Education||7.5%||$60,320|

 Who Is Getting a Master’s Degree in Linguistics & Literature?

 At the countrywide level, the racial-ethnic distribution of comparative literature majors is as follows:

 |Hispanic or Latino||153|

-Comparative Literature appeals to people across the globe.
+Students from other countries are interested in Comparative Literature, too.
 About 32.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 - South Korea